Winston Churchill: El Alamein and Stalingrad

 As 1942 drew to a close, the tide of war began to turn with Allied victories in El Alamein, successful North Africa landings going on and Stalingrad.
 Until November, the Allies had been on the defensive, but afterwards, the Germans were.
 Churchill ordered church bells to be rung throughout Great Britain for the first time since 1940.
-On 10 November, knowing El Alamein was a victory and Operation Torch yet a success, he delivered one of his most memorable speeches at Mansion House in London: "This is not the end.
+On 10 November, knowing El Alamein was a victory and Operation Torch a success, he delivered one of his most memorable speeches: "This is not the end.
 It is not even the beginning of the end.
 But it is, perhaps, the end of the beginning".